console-rs/console/README.md

 ## Unicode Width Support

-By default this crate depends on the `unicode-width` crate to calculate the width of terminal characters.
-If you do not need this you can disable the `unicode-width` feature which will cut down on dependencies.
+By default this crate depends on the `unicode-display-width` crate to calculate the width of terminal characters.
+If you do not need this you can disable the `unicode-display-width` feature which will cut down on dependencies.

 License: MIT